 This course is designed for intermediate off-piste skiers who want to take their skiing to the next level.
 During the course we will use video analysis to help you to focus on area where you need to improve.

 Above all, mountain safety is our highest priority, which is why as well as skiing techniques we also teach you how to ski off-piste safely.
-Avalanche awareness and transceiver search are essential to your skill set as a confident off-piste skier, especially when skiing the Chamonix backcountry routes that can take you far away from the patrolled ski areas.
+Avalanche awareness and transceiver search and rescue are essential components of your skill set as a confident off-piste skier, especially when skiing the Chamonix backcountry routes that can often take you far away from the patrolled ski areas.
 Our instructors are all qualified UIAGM mountain guides with all the knowledge and experience needed to teach you the basic mountain safety techniques.

 Off-Piste in Chamonix